Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Choosing which regime to follow requires a detailed assessment of your income as well as the tax exemptions and deductions available to you.

-This article will explore the updated 15 lakhs income tax rates and help you maximise your tax savings on a 15 lakhs salary.
+This article will explore the updated 15 lakh income tax rates and help you maximize your tax savings on a 15 lakh salary.

-The 2025-26 Union Budget has introduced some key changes to the tax regime, including modified tax slab rates and increased rebates.
+The 2026 Union Budget didn’t announce any changes to the tax regime, keeping tax slab rates and rebates unchanged.

 Total income in rupeesRate of tax

-These tax revisions significantly reduce the tax amount payable by individuals in the 15 lakhs tax slab by lowering the tax rate for that income bracket.
+These tax revisions significantly reduce the tax amount payable by individuals in the 15 lakh tax slab by lowering the tax rate for that income bracket.

-Here is a comparison of the tax rates according to the old vs new tax regimes:
+Here is a comparison of the tax rates according to the old vs the new tax regimes:

 While the new tax regime introduces some much-needed financial relief for the people, you can still opt for the old tax regime if the deductions and exemptions claimed under it benefit you more.

-The new tax regime offers valuable tax deductions that can help you reduce liabilities on 15 lakhs salary tax, including:
+The new tax regime offers valuable tax deductions that can help you reduce liabilities on a 15 lakh salary tax, including:

 However, the deductions and exemptions offered by the new regime are limited compared to the old regime, with certain key deductions no longer available.